platformio/platformio-core/docs/userguide/cmd_settings.rst

 :Default:   Yes
 :Values:    Yes/No

-Shares commands, platforms and libraries usage to help us make PlatformIO better.
+Share diagnostics and usage information (PlatformIO fatal errors/exceptions, platforms, boards, frameworks, commands) to help us make PlatformIO better.
+The `source code for telemetry service <https://github.com/platformio/platformio/blob/develop/platformio/telemetry.py>`_ is open source.
+You can make sure that we DO NOT share PRIVATE information or source code of your project.
+All information shares anonymously.
+Thanks a lot that live this setting enabled.

 .. note::